fg-inet/DASH-streaming-setup/README.md

 __Step 2__ Open a second terminal and navigate again into the subfolder *vagrant_files*

-   * __To perform a single measurement run__: Log in to the client VM by typing the following command:
+   * __Case 1: Performing a single measurement run__: Log in to the client VM by typing the following command:
 ```
    vagrant ssh client
 ```